 The lead authors looked at the various warning signs of serious infections in febrile children presenting to PED.
 In addition, they aimed to determine these children’s risk of sepsis and evaluate their subsequent management.

 Who did they study?

-Over 5000 children (5156 to be exact) aged 1 month to 16 years old presenting with fever over a period of 9 months from June 2014–March 2015 in a single PED at St Mary’s Hospital, UK were analysed.
+Over 5000 children (5156 to be exact) aged one month to 16 years old presenting with a fever over a period of 9 months from June 2014–March 2015 in a single PED at St Mary’s Hospital, UK, were analysed.
 Febrile children with no warning signs of sepsis were then excluded from the final cohort.
 The second largest group excluded from the final cohort was children with a complex medical history (n=119).
-The decision to exclude this particular cohort is important given that ‘complex medical patients’ are more likely to have sepsis.
+The decision to exclude this particular cohort is important, given that ‘complex medical patients’ are more likely to have sepsis.
 The authors make the valid point that this group has features very different from the intended cohort, such as having different management plans in the context of fever.
-After these exclusions, plus a few further exclusions (lack of consent, lack of complete data or excluded because the child didn’t have any warning signs) the final cohort was of 1551 children.
+After these exclusions, plus a few further exclusions (lack of consent, lack of complete data or excluded because the child didn’t have any warning signs), the final cohort was of 1551 children.

 What did they do?

 They first examined the numbers of febrile children with tachycardia and tachypnea using APLS and NICE (the National Institute of Healthcare Excellence) thresholds.
 Subsequently, they looked at the numbers of febrile children fulfilling sepsis criteria using well-known sepsis screening tools (NICE traffic light guidelines, SIRS, qSOFA, Sepsis Trust UK trigger criteria).

 All the data for this study (vital signs, clinical signs and symptoms, tests, working diagnosis, need for hospital admission, timeliness of interventions) were collected electronically, having been recorded prospectively for all febrile children.

 - The incidence of febrile children who present with warning signs of sepsis